-Human papillomavirus (HPV), an infection that affects about one in four people, is responsible for nearly 26,000 new cancer cases each year.
+Human papillomavirus (HPV), an infection that affects about one in four people, is responsible for about 37,000 new cancer cases each year,

 HPV vaccines reduce cancer risks

-“Nobody wants to think about their kids having sex at such a young age,” said Dr. James Meyer, a Marshfield Clinic adolescent medicine specialist.
-“Many parents also perceive that getting the vaccine will make their kids more likely to engage in early sexual behavior.”
-But science has shown that if handled correctly by the child’s health care provider, information about HPV and its strong links to cancer can instead be a powerful deterrent.
+“Nobody wants to think about their kids having sex at such a young age,” said Dr. Maria Bravo, pediatrician with Marshfield Children’s.
+“Many parents also perceive that getting the vaccine may make their kids more likely to engage in early sexual behavior.”

 HPV is spread through skin-to-skin contact, usually during sexual contact with a person who has the virus.